Mathématique: Chapter 26

 “Fine,” Young said.
 “Little setback.
 No big deal.”

-She looked at him from beneath her hair for a few seconds before saying, “I have very important news of a personal nature.”
+She eyed him appraisingly, then said.
+“Good.”
+She smoothed her hair back then said, “I have important news of a personal nature.”

 “Um,” Young began.

-“—is going to be my birthday,” she finished, with the air of someone slightly disappointed.
+“—will be my birthday,” she finished, with an air of mild reproach.
 “I decided I should be a Virgo.”

 “Yes,” she said.
 “I think it sends the right sort of message about responsibility.”